mearsd1/py-netflix-analysis/README.md

 4. ### Running the program
     Launch your terminal and enter the path to the `py-netflix-analysis` directory.
     From the command line, run `python profile_watch_time.py`

-## Description of Data
-The data used in this project consists of my family Netflix's viewing activity.
-I accessed the data by issuing a personal data request to Netflix.
-To view the raw data, please reference the `viewing-activity-data.csv`.

 ## Project Requirement Features
 1. ### Category 1: Python Programming Basics